On the Ehrhart Theory of Generalized Symmetric Edge Polytopes

-The contribution to the $h^*$-polynomial depends on whether those chorded pairs are of type $\alpha$ or type $\beta$.
+The contribution to the $h^*$-polynomial then depends on whether the chorded pairs in $\md(T)$ are of type $\alpha$ or type $\beta$.

-For each tree, we can determine a valid orientation by considering which orientations satisfy Proposition~\ref{prop: spanning tree characterization}.
-For each spanning tree $T$ with $p$ chorded pairs of type $\alpha$ in $L(T)$, we choose $i$ of them to point toward $u_1$.
-Similarly, we choose $j$ of them from $R(T)$ to point toward $u_1$.
-There are $2\ell-p-q$ chorded pairs remaining, all of type $\beta$; we must orient these so that exactly $\ell$ of the chords $u_ru_{r+1}$ are pointing in the same direction.
-By selecting which pairs are oriented so that the chord is pointing counterclockwise in our planar embedding of $\Gamma(n+1)$, this must be done in $\binom{2\ell-p-q}{\ell-(q-j)-i}$ ways, since $i+(q-j)$ of the edges have already been given counterclockwise orientations.
+We can determine a valid orientation of each tree $T$ by considering which orientations satisfy Proposition~\ref{prop: spanning tree characterization}.
+If $T$ has $p$ chorded pairs of type $\alpha$ in $L(\md(T))$, we choose $i$ of them and orient the corresponding edges in $T$ away from $u_1$.
+Similarly, we choose $j$ of them from $R(\md(T))$ and orient the corresponding edges in $T$ away from $u_1$.
+There are $2\ell-p-q$ chorded pairs of $\md(T)$ remaining, all of type $\beta$; we must orient the corresponding edges in $T$ so that exactly $\ell$ of the chords $u_ru_{r+1}$ (possibly including $\widetilde{e}$) are pointing in the same direction.
+By selecting which pairs are oriented so that the chord (possibly including $\widetilde{e}$) is pointing clockwise in our planar embedding of $\Gamma(n+1)$, this must be done in $\binom{2\ell-p-q}{\ell-(q-j)-i}$ ways, since $i+(q-j)$ of the edges have already been given clockwise orientations.